andykee/lentil/docs/user/coordinates.rst

 Lentil adopts the widely used convention of aligning the z-axis along the direction of light propagation through an optical system.
-For a right-handed coordinate system, it follows that the remaining axes are oriented as shown in the figure below:
+For a right-handed coordinate system, it follows that the remaining `physical` axes are oriented as shown in the figure
+below:

 .. image:: /_static/img/coordinate_system_3d.png
     :width: 500px
     :align: center

+Multiple indexing schemes exist for storing data in 2D arrays.
+Lentil supports both conventions implemented by Numpy's ``meshgrid`` function where "ij" indexing assumes data matrix ordering of data and "xy" indexing assumes a Cartesian ordering of data:

+Internally lentil performs calculations in ij convention

+It's possible to work in xy and mix/match

+2D arrays are related by a transpose coordinates are related as follows:

+ij        xy
+(r,c) -> (c,-r)
+(y,-x) -> (x,y)
+*** check these, they are WAGs

 When viewing a plane in 2D, the z-axis comes out of the screen with the positive x-axis pointing to the right and the positive y-axis pointing up: